styrserver/BestiaryArena-SuperMod-Loader/docs/mod_development_guide.md

 ];
 ```

-**Why 3 places?**
+**Why 2 places?**
 - `mod-registry.js` is used by content scripts and background (supports ES6 modules)
-- Dashboard and popup cannot load ES6 modules due to browser security restrictions
+- Popup cannot load ES6 modules due to browser security restrictions
-- They use static lists for UI display
+- It uses static lists for UI display

 **Important Browser Limitations:**
 - **Firefox**: Background scripts can use dynamic `import()` to load `mod-registry.js`
 - **Chrome**: Service workers cannot use dynamic imports (HTML spec restriction)
 - **Chrome Fallback**: Background script uses hardcoded lists that must be kept in sync with `mod-registry.js`

-**Tip:** Search for "kept in sync with mod-registry.js" in `dashboard.js` and `popup.js` to find the exact locations quickly.
+**Tip:** Search for "kept in sync with mod-registry.js" in `popup.js` to find the exact location quickly.

 ### Debug System